The world stood still 26 years ago on August 31, as news of Princess Diana’s death from a fatal car crash in Paris spread across the globe.

 Diana’s two sons were her top priority and she took raising them very seriously, determined to raise her children as “normal” as possible.
 She pushed the boundaries of what was expected from a royal mother.

-In a 1985 interview, Diana express that she lived for her sons.
+In a 1985 interview, Diana expressed that she lived for her sons.

 “I would be lost without them,” she said.